 What do you get up to within a sports club/society?

-Sports Club - On top of training sessions, you could be part of showcases on campus, get involved with fundraisers like charity hikes and tournaments, a diverse range of socials and sober events.
+Sports Club - On top of training sessions, you could be part of showcases on campus, get involved with fundraisers like charity hikes and tournaments, and take part in a diverse range of social nights and sober events.
 A big part of life for some clubs is BUCS, regional matches, and competitions for team sports and individual sports against local universities!
-From climbing, archery, and sailing competitions, to regular hockey and rugby matches, clubs can all get involved in competing against other universities.

 How do you join a student group?